CANTUS-Project/api/source/resource_types.rst

     that aren't sensibly *part of* the Chant itself.

 ..
     This table is for the developers' reference.
 It doesn't appear in the rendered documentation.

+    TODO: why does "cantus_id" appear twice?
+Which are we actually using?

     +-----------------------------+-----------------------------------+----------------------+
     | Field Name in MySQL         | Field Name in Drupal              | Field Name in JSON   |